Nura Bazdulj-Hubijar

 Nura Bazdulj-Hubijar (born 20 August 1951) is a Bosnian writer, poet and playwright.
 Born near Foča, she attended school and medical college in Sarajevo after which she moved to Travnik.
 In addition to her work in medical microbiology, she has published many novels, poems and plays.
 She also contributes to children's magazines.
 She received the VBZ Award 2005.

-Her son is a writer Muharem Bazdulj.